-Last month while in Indonesia, I was told we would be heading out very early to catch the sunrise at Borobudur Temple.
+The day we were to explore Borobudur Temple, I was told we would be heading out very early to catch the sunrise.
 I am a sunset kind of girl, mainly because I love to sleep.

 After seeing the photos of this Temple when I did my research, I had no problem getting up to leave at 4 am.
 Okay, that's not the whole truth, but it was well worth it once I had my coffee and they handed me a flashlight along with my ticket.
 Now I was ready to explore.

-To be totally honest, it was surreal being there.
+To be totally truthful, it was surreal being there.
 On the other side of the world.
 On the grounds of a structure that hundreds of thousands of people have journeyed so far to see.
 I was in awe.

 Built in the 8th and 9th centuries, more than 2 million stone blocks were carried in carts from local rivers and streams and fitted together with no mortar.
 More than 500 Buddha statues sit around the temple.

 The Temple is in the shape of a giant mandala, and the wall carvings are elaborately detailed.
 Some scholars have said the narrative relief panels are like a textbook.

-Designated a UNESCO World Heritage sight in 1991, the Temple is also considered to be one of the seven wonders of the world.
+Designated a UNESCO World Heritage Site in 1991, the Temple is also considered to be one of the seven wonders of the world.